 Blending robust characterization, a plot involving a corruption of city politics and illegal chemical experimentation and dumping and a shit load of subtle, colourful humor, Alligator easily achieves what every ripoff movie desires in it’s heart of hearts: to stand on it’s own two claws.

-Kicking off it’s story with the amusing urban legend involving a baby alligator being flushed into the sewers, the movie has it’s scaley lead grow to super-sized proportions after it feasts on animal carcasses that were experimented on with growth hormones.
+Kicking off it’s story with the amusing urban legend involving a baby alligator being flushed into the sewers coming true, the movie has it’s scaley lead grow to super-sized proportions after it feasts on animal carcasses that were experimented on with growth hormones.
 Gnawing on any unsuspecting sap who wanders down there, the ‘Gator’s handiwork starts to get noticed so troubled and weathered Detective David Madison (a fantastically weary Robert Forster) enlists the aid of a rookie to head down into the tunnels under Chicago and take a look.
 Needless to say only Madison makes it out alive and yet no one initially believes his outlandish story about massive a reptile consuming people while wading knee deep in shit.